Safiur-Mahdi/GeoLite2CityDB_Summary/README.md

 4. With the most viewed page, I also printed the #viewCount.
 5. My code works perfectly if there are less than 10 states or countries with visitors.
 6. In the assignment question, it says "Ignore all requests for images", and in the access.log file, I found there are many requests starting "/images/...." such as "/images/ratings/blue-4-00.png", and if I filter with the given "/[a-f0-9]+/images/" since "+" represents "1 or more", all the request for images could not be ignored.
 So, I changed the regular expression pattern to  "/[a-f0-9]*/images/" where "\*" represents "0 or more" so that I can ignore all requests for images.
-7. Along with the expected output, I printed a summary with number of valid IP processed, Unknown Country list, number of Unknown State, and the total execution.
+7. Along with the expected output, I printed a summary with number of valid IP processed, Unknown Country list, number of Unknown State, and the total execution time in seconds.
 8. I experimented with different log files varying number of lines.
-I also uploaded the different log files if needed.
+I also uploaded the different log files (if needed).

 How to run the code:
 ========================